Tiny Organisms in Aquatic Habitats

 Please click on < or > on the image edges or on the dots at the bottom edge of the images to browse through the slides!

-Place name: Bog Waasenmoos Pass Thurn near Mittersil (Tyrol, Austria)
+Place name: Bog Waasenmoos, Pass Thurn near Mittersill (Tyrol, Austria)

 Lesquereusia spiralis